det-lab/cdms-jupyterlab-mirror/docs/building.md

 or
 `/any/directory $ bash /path/to/cdms-jupyterlab/build.sh`

-And that's it!!
-From here, the script will:
+And that's it!
+From here, the script will clone what it needs, build the image and push it.

-1. Source  `scripts/clone-repos` to clone or pull CDMS repos locally in `../cdms-jupyterlab/cdms-repos/`

-2. Call the Docker daemon to build an image based on `./Dockerfile`, tagging it with the version number from `build.sh`, and

-3. Push it to `supercdms/cdms-jupyterlab:$IMG_VER`

 #### Image Tags / Versions